 The European state aid framework is one of the most important levers the European Commission has at its disposal to enforce the single market principles.
-The new rules, to be adopted in April 2014, will apply over the period 2014-2020.
-Both the Energy and Environmental Aid Guidelines (EEAG), and the General Block Exemption Regulation (GBER) will thus impact delivery of the internal market, many national climate and energy policies, and the political dynamics between European Commission and Member States during the rest of the decade.
+The Energy and Environmental Aid Guidelines (EEAG) and the General Block Exemption Regulation (GBER) have an impact on both the delivery of the internal market and on many national climate and energy policies.
+These rules also shape political dynamics between the European Commission and Member States.
+The most recent set of rules was adopted in April 2014 and was due to run out in 2020.
+The European Commission has proposed prolonging the validity of the rules by two years, during which they will conduct a “fitness check” to establish whether the current rules are still fit for purpose.

 This showcase explores different elements of the “state aid” issue.